NSX-T Federation-Part 4: Configure Stretched Networking

 Stretched Tier 0 Deployment/Configuration

-To deploy a stretched T0 gateway, login to NSX-T global manager and navigate to Networking > Network Overview > Tier-0 Gateways, and click on the Add button.
+To deploy a stretched T0 gateway, login to NSX-T global manager and navigate to Networking > Network Overview > Tier-0 Gateways, and click the Add button.

 Provide a name for the T0 gateway and select the HA mode.